-Welcome to the official rules of Eurovision Prediction 2020!
-We’re so glad that you are interested in participating.
+Welcome to the official rules of Eurovision Prediction 2021!
 Now, to make things as easy as possible, we’ve outlined exactly what the game entails.
-The game is extremely easy to play and will take just take up a few minutes of your time here and there… unless you are an indecisive predictor of course!
-Once again, with a SPECIAL PRIZE up for grabs for our Eurovision Prediction 2020 winner, what are you waiting for?
+The game is extremely easy to play and will take just take up a few minutes of your time here and there…unless you’re really indecisive!
+Once again, with a sPeCiAL pRiZe up for grabs for our Eurovision Prediction 2021 winner, what are you waiting for?

 Interested?
-I thought so.
+Of course you are.
 The rules are VERY simple and easy to understand:

-1. When each prediction round begins, you will be notified via our official Eurovision Prediction 2020 Facebook page, our official Eurovision Prediction 2020 Twitter page and here on the ESCXTRA website.
+1. When each prediction round begins, you will be notified via our official Eurovision Prediction Facebook page, our official Eurovision Prediction Twitter page, our official Eurovision Prediction Instagram page and here on the ESCXTRA website.

 2. All you need to do is select which entry you think will win each national final via the Google form we provide.

-3. The player with the most points at the end of the 2020 national final season will become our champion.
-They will win a SPECIAL PRIZE.
-What exactly will it be?
-This is confidential (for now).
-But to whet your appetite, see the ‘Prize’ section below.
+3. The player with the most points at the end of the 2021 national final season will become our champion and will win a sPEciAL PriZE.

-Eurovision Prediction 2020 will consist of several rounds, where the aim is for you to predict which entry will win each country’s national final.
+Eurovision Prediction 2021 will consist of several rounds in which you predict which entry will win each country’s national final.
 Each round will consist of one or more national finals for you to predict.
 The number of predictions you will need to make in each round will depend on the dates on which the national finals fall.